A Nodal Immersed Finite Element-Finite Difference Method: Benchmarks

 \section{Benchmarks}

 This section examines the effect of mass lumping and nodal quadrature rules on the IFED method using a series of benchmarks.
 In the all of the benchmarks, we examine two versions of the IFED method: the original method as proposed by Griffith and Luo~\cite{Griffith2017} that uses adaptive quadrature to define the discrete coupling operators and the new nodally coupled method presented in this study.
-Recall that Theorem~\ref{thm:equal-forces} tells us that using nodal quadrature only for the projection operators or only for the coupling operators is not guaranteed to discretely maintain zeroth and first order force moments and may possibly generate spurious momentum changes.
-Note that different time-integration schemes may be used with the coupling schemes detailed in Algorithms~\ref{alg:elemental-algorithm}--\ref{alg:nodal-algorithm}; see Griffith and Luo \cite{Griffith2017} for the time-integrator used herein.
+Recall that Theorem~\ref{thm:equal-forces} tells us that using nodal quadrature only for the projection operators or only for the coupling operators is not guaranteed to maintain discrete zeroth and first order force moments and may possibly generate spurious momentum changes.
+We remark that different time-integration schemes may be used with the coupling schemes detailed in Algorithms~\ref{alg:nodal-algorithm} and \ref{alg:elemental-algorithm}.
+All benchmarks herein use an explicit midpoint method described by Griffith and Luo~\cite{Griffith2017} for the Eulerian-Lagrangian coupling and a Crank-Nicolson Adams-Bashforth 2 method for the incompressible Navier-Stokes equations.
 Preliminary results indicated that using nodal quadrature for the right hand side of the force calculation with nodal coupling made little difference in the results; in other words, using $\mathbb{N}_q$ in Equation~\eqref{eq:inconsistent-div-pk1-projection-load-vector} to achieve a consistently lumped projection had no noticeable effect.
 Additionally, Gauss quadrature generally uses fewer integration points than the corresponding equal-order nodal rules, providing for a more economical method.
 However, exploration of the quadrature rules used for the force calculation is a possible area for future research.

 All benchmarks, unless otherwise noted, use the three-point B-spline kernel.
 See Lee \etal~\cite{Lee2021} for a discussion on the relative efficacy of different kernels.